 The purpose of this policy is to encourage a diverse set of arrangements and models for developing learning pathways and qualification linkages at the University.

 This Policy is potentially relevant to every course and program offered by the University.
-The principles described apply to the development of learning pathways between Secondary qualifications, VET qualifications and Higher Education qualifications.
+The principles described apply to the development of learning pathways between Secondary qualifications, VET qualifications and Higher Education coursework and research qualifications where appropriate.
 They also apply to the development of learning pathways between qualifications within one sector.
 The policy is a key reference document to guide Schools and Federation College as they review and develop and/or implement courses and programs.

 |Articulation:||Articulation is a process that enables students to progress from one completed qualification to another with credit in a defined pathway.|

 |Credit:||Credit is the value assigned for the recognition of equivalence in content and learning outcomes between different types of learning and/or qualifications which reduces the amount of learning required to achieve a qualification.|

 |Credit Transfer||Credit transfer is a process that provides students with agreed and consistent credit outcomes based on identified equivalence in content and learning outcomes between matched qualifications.|

 |Institution:||Institute of Higher Education, university, university college or Registered Training Organisation regulated by TEQSA, ASQA or a state's Education regulatory body.|

 |Learning Pathways:||Learning Pathways are formally approved sequences of learning that enable students to enter and move between courses and programs in different sectors or within the same sector.
 Pathways may link courses and programs in the same or different areas of study and can be designed to support an individual learner's needs and interests.
 Pathways may be built from qualifications, awards or recognised shorter form credentials.|